Delaware Fightin’ Blue Hens and the Rhode Island Rams square off in Elmont, New York - WTOP News

 Elmont, New York; Saturday, 4:30 p.m.
 EST

-BOTTOM LINE: The Delaware Fightin’ Blue Hens square off against the Rhode Island Rams in Elmont, New York.
+BOTTOM LINE: The Rhode Island Rams and the Delaware Fightin’ Blue Hens play at UBS Arena in Elmont, New York.

-The Fightin’ Blue Hens have a 7-3 record in non-conference games.
-Delaware is sixth in the CAA scoring 77.0 points while shooting 47.2% from the field.
+The Fightin’ Blue Hens are 7-3 in non-conference play.
+Delaware is seventh in the CAA in rebounding with 36.6 rebounds.
+Christian Ray paces the Fightin’ Blue Hens with 8.8 boards.

-The Rams are 5-5 in non-conference play.
-Rhode Island leads the A-10 with 41.8 points per game in the paint led by Jaden House averaging 8.0.
+The Rams have a 5-5 record in non-conference games.
+Rhode Island averages 12.1 turnovers per game and is 1-0 when turning the ball over less than opponents.

-Delaware makes 47.2% of its shots from the field this season, which is 4.3 percentage points higher than Rhode Island has allowed to its opponents (42.9%).
-Rhode Island averages 6.0 made 3-pointers per game this season, 1.2 fewer made shots on average than the 7.2 per game Delaware allows.
+Delaware averages 77.0 points, 5.0 more per game than the 72.0 Rhode Island allows.
+Rhode Island averages 73.7 points per game, 3.7 more than the 70.0 Delaware allows to opponents.

-TOP PERFORMERS: Cavan Reilly averages 2.8 made 3-pointers per game for the Fightin’ Blue Hens, scoring 11.9 points while shooting 41.7% from beyond the arc.
-Jyare Davis is shooting 46.2% and averaging 18.0 points for Delaware.
+TOP PERFORMERS: Jyare Davis is shooting 46.2% and averaging 18.0 points for the Fightin’ Blue Hens.
+Cavan Reilly is averaging 2.8 made 3-pointers for Delaware.

-House is scoring 14.6 points per game and averaging 3.1 rebounds for the Rams.
-Zek Montgomery is averaging 13.6 points and 4.8 rebounds for Rhode Island.
+Jaden House is scoring 14.6 points per game and averaging 3.1 rebounds for the Rams.
+Zek Montgomery is averaging 13.6 points for Rhode Island.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.